wefner/ansible-vagrant/adv/code/roles/clustering/clustering.md

 `$ ansible-playbook` -i enviro/vagrant/hosts lamp.yml --vault-password-file=secret.txt -vv --skip-tags=glusterfs`

 You can bring up more machines and run again this playbook.
-Nodes will be appended to cluster with Apache
+Nodes will be appended to the cluster